decant09/bokeh/README.md

 - In the settings.py file within the django app, import Path from pathlib, import os and import dj_database_url.
 - Insert the line:
   -  if os.path.isfile("env.py"): import env
-- Remove the insecure secret key that django has in the settings file by default and replace it with SECRET_KEY = os.environ.get('SECRET_KEY').
+- Remove the insecure secret key that django has in the settings file by default and replace it with:
+  - SECRET_KEY = os.environ.get('SECRET_KEY').
-- Replace the databases section with DATABASES = { 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))} ensure the correct indentation for python is used.
+- Replace the databases section with:
+  - DATABASES = { 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))}
+- Ensure the correct indentation for python is used.
 - In the terminal migrate the models over to the new database connection using "python3 manage.py makemigrations" and "python3 manage.py migrate".
 - Add the cloudinary libraries to the list of installed apps, the order they are inserted is important, 'cloudinary_storage' goes above 'django.contrib.staitcfiles' and 'cloudinary' goes below it.
 - In the Settings.py file - add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
 - Link the file to the templates directory in Heroku TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates').
 - Change the templates directory to TEMPLATES_DIR - 'DIRS': [TEMPLATES_DIR].
-- Add Heroku to the ALLOWED_HOSTS list the format will be the app name given in Heroku when creating the app followed by .herokuapp.com.
+- Add Heroku to the ALLOWED_HOSTS list, the format will be the app name given in Heroku when creating the app followed by ".herokuapp.com".
 - In your code editor, create three new top level folders, media, static, templates.
 - Create a new file on the top level directory - Procfile.
-- Within the Procfile add the code - "web: guincorn PROJECT_NAME.wsgi".
+- Within the Procfile add the code:
+  - web: guincorn PROJECT_NAME.wsgi
-- Set up your requiremtnts.txt file to save the libraries that will need to be installed by running "pip freeze -> requiremnts.txt".
+- Set up your requiremtnts.txt file to save the libraries that will need to be installed by running the following command in the terminal:
+  - "pip freeze -> requiremnts.txt".
 - In the terminal, add the changed files, commit and push to GitHub.
 - In Heroku, navigate to the deployment tab and deploy the branch manually - watch the build logs for any errors.
 - Heroku will now build the app for you.
 Once it has completed the build process you will see a 'Your App Was Successfully Deployed' message and a link to the app to visit the [live site](https://decant09-bokeh-photo-blog-0c5a394f8c26.herokuapp.com/).